 2.)
 Research Kit: a framework used to create apps that gather meaningful data from the patients like a medical survey.

 The benefits of digital data would be: the more you know your health the more you can take care of it.
-Organization and access to such data becomes easier.
+Organization and access to such data become easier.
 You can keep an eye on your health and changes occurring over time and detect abnormalities & get treated immediately.

 Prabakaran, “Let me tell you an incident.
-A twenty five year old guy was notified for irregular rhythms (irregular heartbeats) in his Apple watch and quick measures were taken.
+A twenty-five-year-old guy was notified for irregular rhythms (irregular heartbeats) in his Apple watch and quick measures were taken.
 This is the benefit of digitizing health data I would say.”